arascch/useful-python-modules/README.md

 11- insertion sort with python<br>
 12- Web site analyzer
 13- Rolling the dice
+14- Magic 8 Ball (answer to your wishes)
  <br>
 *This List Maybe update's sometimes so checking it when you need something useful*<br>